binlecode/example-todo-flask-rest/README.md

 This todo app is REST only, no web html UI.

-Also, this app shows raw sql executions for cruds.
+Also, this app uses raw sql executions for cruds.

 App structure follows: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world